Child care options

 A new purpose-built early learning centre is currently being built on the Waurn Ponds Campus and is on schedule to open in March 2015.
 At 122 places the new centre will provide more than double the number of on-campus early learning and care places currently available to staff and students.
 Deakin staff and students will have priority access to places in the new centre.

-As an additional feature of the partnership we have formed with GoodStart Early Learning Deakin staff and students will also be provided with priority access to a proportion of places in two centres close to the Waterfront Campus.
-More detail on these arrangements will be available soon.
+As an additional feature of the partnership we have formed with GoodStart Early Learning Deakin staff and students will also be provided with priority access Goodstart Geelong East and Goodstart Newtown which are close to the Waterfront Campus.

 The replacement of the existing ageing centre and expansion of service to Deakin families has been made possible through a partnership with Goodstart Early Learning.
 Goodstart was created by a partnership of four of Australia's leading not-for-profit organisations who believe that access to quality early learning has the potential to transform Australia.
 The founding partners of Goodstart are Mission Australia; Brotherhood of St. Laurence; The Benevolent Society and Social Ventures Australia.
 The University advertised publicly for proposals to meet the future childcare and early learning needs of our community.
 The proposals were rigorously evaluated and it was determined that a partnership with Goodstart was the best long term option.
 Deakin is pleased to form a long term partnership with an organization that has a strong reputation for providing quality early learning and care and that also has social values closely aligned to our own.